network-analytics/pmacct-test-automation/tests/103-IPFIXv10-CISCO-JSON_encoding/README.md

 - output-flow-00.json          desired nfacctd kafka output [daisy.flow topic] containing json messages
 - output-log-00.txt            log messages that need to be in the logfile

+### Scenarios

+- Default scenario produces json output with a simple aggregate (no maps)
+- Scenario-01 produces json output with pretag map for labels (label encoded as maps)
+- Scenario-02 produces avro output with pretag map for labels (label encoded as maps)

 ### Test timeline:

 t=0s --> the first full minute after starting the traffic generator